idejaferati/RecipeSharing/README.md

 4. **Create the database**

-Execute the following command to apply migrations and create the database:
+Change your target project in RecipeSharingApi.DataLayer and execute the following command to apply migrations and create the database :

     dotnet ef database update